 - Yes.
-And Prof. James Hansen thinks it's likely, in fact.
-The IPCC AR4 thought the AMOC would weaken but not halt this century, but the new data (below) is indicating a more rapid decline than their models expected.
-Again, IPCC underestimation is evident. - It's concerning that the current greenhouse forcing is orders of magnitude stronger than any prior climate forcing, including the Eemian interglacial, yet the Eemian Period did see global ocean circulation shut down, and with temperatures at those we already have, now. - Indeed, the Atlantic Meridional Overturning Circulation (AMOC), which is the only portion of the global currents on which we now have good data as of 2015, has already weakened...
+Climatologist James Hansen thinks it's likely, in fact.
+The IPCC AR4 thought the AMOC would weaken but not halt in this century, but the new data (below) is indicating a more rapid decline than their models expected.
+Again, IPCC under-estimation is evident. - It's concerning that the current greenhouse forcing is far stronger than any prior Milankovich climate forcing, including the Eemian interglacial (CO2 at 280ppm), yet the Eemian Period did see global ocean circulation shut down, and with temperatures at those we are already at, now, today. - Indeed, the Atlantic Meridional Overturning Circulation (AMOC), which is the only portion of the global currents on which we now have good data as of 2015, has already weakened...